Violations of the null convergence condition in kinematical transitions between singular and regular black holes, horizonless compact objects, and bounces: Discussion

+Finally let us come back to the classical aspects of our analysis.
 We feel that this investigation serves to highlight more than ever the pressing need for improved singularity theorems better-adapted to dealing with evolving inner and outer trapping horizons~\cite{Hawking:2014tga,Visser:2014zqa,Ashtekar:2004cn}, as well as an improved understanding of existent singularity theorems and their global and geometric convergence conditions.
 In particular, our investigations emphasize the need {for} an improved understanding of general conditions under which the formation of timelike singularities --- shielded by dynamical inner horizons --- is unavoidable. {In conclusion, one might say that also in this situation}, as has recently happened for mass inflation~\cite{Carballo-Rubio:2024dca}, regular black holes are forcing us to {carefully} reconsider the dynamical aspects of trapped regions and their horizons.
 As such, independently of their phenomenological interest, they ought to be considered crucial objects for current and future research in black hole physics (see e.g.~\cite{Carballo-Rubio:2023mvr,DiFilippo:2024spj, Buoninfante:2024oxl,Visser:2024zkx, Carballo-Rubio:2025fnc}).

 \enlargethispage{20pt}